 - Select gas, electrical or mixed operation using the power selector switch.
-The yellow LED (G) will illuminate to indicate 230V operation. - Move the rotary switch on the control panel to position (M). - Set the rotary switch (H) to the desired thermostat setting (1-5) The green LED (K) will illuminate to show the unit is operating. - The yellow LED (P) will only illuminate if the water temperature is below 5°C. When the room temperature selected on the control panel is reached, the heater will switch off. - The warm air fan will continue to operate at slow speed until the temperature has reached 40°. - If the boiler is filled then it will be automatically heated but the water temperature is totally dependant on the heat output of the heating output being given off, and the duration of the time taken to reach the desired room temperature.
+The yellow LED (G) will illuminate to indicate 230V operation. - Move the rotary switch on the control panel to position (M) - Set the rotary switch (h) to the desired thermostat setting (1-5) The green LED (K) will illuminate to show the unit is operating.
+The yellow LED (P) will only illuminate if the water temperature is below 5°C. When the room temperature selected on the control panel is reached, the heater will switch off.
+The warm air fan will continue to operate at slow speed until the temperature of the outgoing air from the heater has reached 40°. - If the boiler is filled, then it will be automatically heated.
+The water temperature is totally dependant on the heat output giving off heating and the duration of the time taken to reach the desired room temperature.